-In the experiments on interface quantum dots (IQD), we read-out quantum information from single interface quantum dots by directly probing the transient nonlinear optical spectrum of ground-state exciton transitions of a single quantum dot with sub-picosecond time resolution.
-Our experimental concept is outlined in Fig. 2(a).
-We use spectrally broad femtosecond laser pulses, centered around the excitonic QW absorption resonance, coupled into a near-field fiber probe to probe the optical QD nonlinearity.
-As a near-field probe we use an uncoated etched single mode optical fiber taper with a cone angle of about 30° (48).
-With such probes we reach - in an illumination/collection geometry - a spatial resolution of about 150 nm, i.e., about $\lambda/5$ (41).
-This high spatial resolution together with their large collection efficiency makes such uncoated fiber probes particularly well suited for semiconductor nano-spectroscopy.
+In the experiments on interface QDs, we read out quantum information from a single QD by directly probing the transient nonlinear optical spectrum of ground-state exciton transitions with subpicosecond time resolution.
+Our experimental concept is outlined in Fig. 15.2(a).
+We use spectrally broad femtosecond laser pulses which are centered around the excitonic QW absorption resonance and coupled into a near-field fiber probe to probe the optical QD nonlinearity.
+As a near-field probe we use an uncoated etched single mode optical fiber taper with a cone angle of about 30° [47].
+With such probes we reach-in an illumination/collection geometry-a spatial resolution of about 150 nm, i.e., about $\lambda/5$ [41].
+This high spatial resolution together with their large collection efficiency makes such uncoated fiber probes particularly well suited for semiconductor nanospectroscopy.
 Experimentally, we find that for GaAs samples about 1% of the light coupled into the fiber is collected in this illumination/collection geometry.